RajMhatre20/MyTube/README.md

 ### Running the Project

-Make sure you have all dependencies installed using command npm install and the MongoDB instance is running.
-Once you have set up the environment variables in the `.env` file, you can run the project using npm run dev.
+Make sure you have all dependencies installed using the command `npm install`, and that the MongoDB instance is running.
+Once you have set up the environment variables in the `.env` file, you can run the project using `npm run dev`.

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvement, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).